AqwamCreates/DataPredict/docs/API/Models/NeuralNetwork.md

 # API Reference - Model - NeuralNetwork

-LogisticRegression is a supervised machine learning model that predicts values of 0 and 1 only.
+NeuralNetwork is a supervised machine learning model that predicts any number of discrete values.

 ## Constructors